vesnx/Rico/README.md

 ## Why We Do It

-We believe in a safer internet where users are empowered and informed.
-By developing RICO, we aim to promote transparency, security, and resilience against cybercrimes.
-With our collective efforts, we can mitigate the effects of cybercrimes and make the internet a safer space for everyone.
+Our goal is to create a safer internet that empowers and informs users.
+With RICO, users with varying levels of IT knowledge can obtain transparent and direct security measurements to strengthen their in-house resilience against cybercrime.

 ## We Value Feedback and Contributions